kubernetes-sigs/vsphere-csi-driver/tests/e2e/docs/vanilla_cluster_setup.md

     password = "<PASSWORD>"
     port = "443"
     datacenters = "<Datacenter_Name>"
+    targetvSANFileShareDatastoreURLs = "<comma separated datastore URLs>" # Optional parameter

-* Please update the `hostname` and `datacenters` as per your testbed configuration. datacenters should be comma separated if deployed on multi-datacenters
+* Please update the `hostname` and `datacenters` as per your testbed configuration.
+`datacenters` should be comma separated if deployed on multi-datacenters
+* `targetvSANFileShareDatastoreURLs` is an optional parameter.
+It contains a comma separated list of datastore URLs where you want to deploy file share volumes.
+Retrieve this value from the secret named `vsphere-config-secret` in your testbed.

 ### Copy contents of ~/.kube/config from master node to your e2e test environment